What is Distraction Osteogenesis?

 Does distraction osteogenesis leave scars on the face?

-No. The entire surgery is performed within the mouth and the distraction devices used by Drs.
-Miremadi or Monto remain inside the mouth.
+No. The entire surgery is performed within the mouth and the distraction devices used by Dr. Miremadi remain inside the mouth.
 There are no facial surgical incisions are made so no facial scars result.

 Are there any age limitations for patients who can receive osteogenesis?